Skip to content

 5. To avoid freezing of the pipeline, we will set blocking=False for the frames that are used as model input.

-6. All metadata that is necessary to successfully run the model on-device is extracted from the corresponding config .json file.
+6. All metadata that is necessary to successfully run the model on-device is read from the corresponding config .json file.
 However, you could also change your IoU or confidence threshold here for experimenting with different settings.

 7. To match the output frequency of the OAK logs (device.setLogOutputLevel()), the interval for printing the RPi logs is set to one second.
 Increase this interval for easier reading of the logs.